Rhonda Lyne, Executive Director

 Garrett Nordstrom, Treasurer

 D. Garrett Nordstrom has 30 years music industry experience and a distinct interest in musician’s needs.
 Nordstrom has been a songwriter, producer, guitarist, band manager, grant writer and an elementary school music teacher.
-Nordstrom is the chief operating officer of Governmental Assistance Services in Lawrence KS and manages the musical group Maria the Mexican.
+Nordstrom is the chief operating officer of Governmental Assistance Services in Lawrence, KS and manages the musical group Maria the Mexican.
 He was born in St Joseph MO to a soldier and Playboy Bunny.
 He serves as treasurer for the Midwest Music Foundation.

 Dr. Thomas Cuevas, MD, Chair of Health Care

 Kait Perry, MPH, Public Health Officer